sunaku/vim-shortcut/README.md

 # shortcut.vim

 This plugin provides a _discoverable_ shortcut system for Vim that is inspired by [Spacemacs] and powered by [FZF] or [Unite].
-It presents a searchable menu of shortcuts when you begin typing a shortcut but suddenly pause, say, because you forgot the remaining keys or maybe just to see what is available.
-You can then filter the menu choices by typing shortcut keys or descriptions.
+It pops up a searchable menu of shortcuts when you pause partway while typing a shortcut, say, because you forgot the rest of it or because you just want to see the shortcut menu again to discover what else is available.
+You can interactively filter the menu by typing more shortcut keys or parts of shortcut descriptions shown in the menu.

 ![Screencast](https://github.com/sunaku/vim-shortcut/raw/gh-pages/README.gif)